wlswotmd/gef/FAQ.md

 If the problem does not improve, try using the `ks-apply` command.
 The logic is different a little, so it might work.

+## `got` command does not display PLT address well.
+This problem is probably caused by an outdated version of `binutils`.
+The `got` command uses `objdump` internally to obtain the PLT address.
+However, with certain combinations of `binutils` and `glibc` versions, `objdump` does not display the PLT address.

+The currently known combinations are as follows.
+- `binutils 2.38` + `glibc 2.37 or later` (`binutils 2.38` is default of Ubuntu 22.04)

+This problem occurs when you try to use newer glibc in an Ubuntu 22.04 environment using `patchelf` etc.
+The workaround is to build and install new `binutils` from source code.

 # About python